grzesiek-galezowski/tdd-ebook/manuscript/220_Weaker_and_better_composabiity.md

 }
 ~~~

-TODO

-So as you see, we cannot just write anything in a class implementing an interface, because of protocol that imposes certain contract on both the sender and recipient.
-This contract may not only be about return values,
+So as you see, we cannot just write anything in a class implementing an interface, because of a protocol that imposes certain constraints on both a sender and a recipient.

-it can also be on types of exceptions thrown, or the order of method calls.
-For example, anybody using some kind of connection object would imagine the following way of using the connection:
+This contract may not only be about return values, it can also be on types of exceptions thrown, or the order of method calls.
+For example, anybody using some kind of connection object would imagine the following way of using the connection: first open it, then do something with it and close it when finished, e.g.

 {lang="csharp"}
 ~~~